 Photo Credit: Alaska Marine Highway System

-As of 2018, this was the route from Bellingham Washington to Kodiak Alaska.
+As of 2018, this route was from Bellingham, Washington, to Kodiak, Alaska.
 I can’t see anything changing, but it is possible.
 Always check the Alaska Marine Highway System for updated courses.

 Bellingham → Ketchikan → Juneau → Yakutat → Whittier → Chenega Bay → Kodiak → Homer

 This trip takes six days.
-We started our journey in Bellingham on Saturday (we loaded around noon and left around 4 pm if I remember correctly) and we ended up in Kodiak at around 6 am on Friday.
+We started our journey in Bellingham on Saturday (we loaded around noon and left around 4 pm if I remember correctly), and we ended up in Kodiak at around 6 am on Friday.
 We traveled with four children, ages 9-15.
-Looking back I want to do it again, when I was on the ferry, I didn’t feel that way.
+Looking back, I want to do it again; I didn’t feel that way when I was on the ferry.

 Taking The Ferry To Kodiak- Bellingham Port